FelicienLL/mapbayr/README.md

       - Use a `@covariates` tag to record covariates in the `$PARAM` block.
       - Set the reference value.
-      - Provide a description as a plain text (will be used as internal “covariate names”)
+      - Provide a description as a plain text
-      - Provide units in parentheses (description of 0/1 coding is advised for categorical covariates)
+      - Provide units in parentheses (or a description of 0/1 coding for categorical covariates)

 <!-- end list -->